CyVerse-learning-materials/creating-docker-containers-quickstart/index.rst

    * - Prerequisite
      - Preparation/Notes
      - Link/Download
+   * - Docker
+     - You will need Docker CE installed on your machine complete this exercise
+     - |Docker Setup|
+   * - Docker Hub account
+     - You will need a Docker Hub account to complete this exercise
+     - |Docker Hub|
    * - CyVerse account
-     - You will need a CyVerse account to complete this exercise
+     - An account is not required unless you wish to complete exercises using a CyVerse virtual machine (Atmosphere)
      - |CyVerse User Portal|
    * - Atmosphere access
-     - You must have access to Atmosphere
-     - |CyVerse User Portal|
+     - An account is not required unless you wish to complete exercises using a CyVerse virtual machine (Atmosphere)
+     - |Atmosphere Manual|
-   * - Cyberduck
+   * - An active Atmosphere instance running Ubuntu
-     - Standalone software for upload/download to Data Store
-     - |Download Cyberduck|
+     - An account is not required unless you wish to complete exercises using a CyVerse virtual machine (Atmosphere)
+     - |Ubuntu 18_04 GUI XFCE Base v2.0|

 Platform(s)
 ~~~~~~~~~~~

 *We will use the following CyVerse platform(s):*

- ..
-   #### comment: delete any row not needed in this table ####

 .. list-table::
     :header-rows: 1